Are you an entrepreneur? Interested in coming to Canada and starting a business?

 Then the Startup Visa program is just right for you.

 The Canadian government started the program to attract entrepreneurs from all around the world and to give them the funding and the support needed to thrive in their businesses.
 In return, Canada banks on these businesses to grow, add value to the overall economy and create more jobs for Canadians.

 The startup visa application process will be fast-tracked.
 The goal is to approve successful applicants within weeks.
 The Canadian Entrepreneur Visa provides permanent resident status, which can then lead to citizenship.

-We will first go through a quick four-step outlining the process.
+We’ll first go through a quick four-step outlining the process.
 If it still looks interesting after analyzing these four steps, make sure to read the rest of the article.
 That’s where we get into more detail.

-How It Works: In 4 Short Steps
+How It Works: In Four Short Steps